EXPERT PROMPTING MASTERCLASS

 Source requirements:

-- Prioritize: Academic papers, government reports, company filings,
+- Prioritize: Academic papers, gov reports, company filings

 - Date range: Last 6 months